 Males tend to overlap 2-3 female home ranges.
 Females establish their own home ranges that tend to exclude other females, and males establish home ranges that tend to exclude other males.
 We believe that during mating season, the males will mate with the females encompassed within his home range.
 We are presently analyzing genetic data for our bobcats that we have captured and radio-collared in the Thousand Oaks area.
 These analyses will inform us of if males are mating with the females encompassed within their home ranges, and also if for female bobcats that have home ranges that overlap somewhat, if those females are related.

+Female bobcats can breed during their first year (9-12 months old), though this rarely occurs.
+Males are sexually mature at 2 years of age.
+Bobcats have mating 'seasons' and birthing 'seasons.'
+The mating season for bobcats in southern California is generally from around December to February.
+During this time, if out hiking, you may notice more bobcat scrapes on trails that bobcats use.
 Once the female is pregnant, the gestation period is 60 days.
-She will typically have litters of 2-4 kittens, but in the Santa Monicas, we recently had a female with a litter of 5 kittens!
-And all 5 kittens survived their first year!
+She will typically have litters of 2-4 kittens, but in the Santa Monica Mountainss, one female recently had a female with a litter of 5 kittens!
 The female will have her kittens in a den that she has found, and then she will stay with her kittens in the den for a few months, rarely straying far from the den site.
 The den is not something she constructs herself, but a spot she considers safe and hidden for raising her kittens.

 The National Park Service has studied bobcats in the Santa Monica Mountains since 1996.
 Most of the research has been focused on populations around Thousand Oaks and Agoura Hills regions.
 Since the study began in 1996, 281 animals have been humanely captured (see 'Research Methods' page for more information), tagged, and samples collected.
 Many of these animals have a